 - Filleting knife for filleting fishes.

-- Carving for slicing small pieces from a roast.
+- I am carving for slicing small pieces from a roast.

 - Cleavers are mainly for chopping meat and sometimes also small herbs.

-If you need various types at a time, then buy a set instead of buying each type separately.
+If you need various types at a time, then buy a set instead of buying each class separately.
 A set of knives that contains all of these varieties will be cheaper.

 Nowadays most of the cheap knives are usually of stainless steel.
 These are cheap.
 But these can go blunt after a few uses and so you may need to sharpen it often.